K-Chethika/Simple-Python-Calculator/README.md

 🚀Error Handling: Handles invalid inputs and division by zero gracefully.

 🚀User-Friendly Interface: Provides clear instructions and feedback for each step.

+## How It Works

+1.The program prompts the user to select an operation from the available options.

+2.The user inputs two numbers for the chosen operation.

+3.The program performs the calculation and displays the result.

+4.The user can reset the calculator or terminate the program at any time.